List of monsters in Marvel Comics: Gigantus

 Gigantus is a giant monster from the underwater city of Mu who first appeared in Tales to Astonish #63 and was created by Stan Lee and Jack Kirby.

 Gigantus was sent by his king to invade the surface world.
 It retreated when a prop builder named Mr. Baxter built Ulvar to scare it back to Mu.

 Glob

 Glop

 Glop is a giant monster that first appeared in Tales to Astonish #21 and was created by Steve Ditko.
-It was originally called "Hulk" before the Marvel Comics character of the same name came into being.
+It was originally called "the Hulk" before the Marvel Comics character of the same name came into being.

 Glop is a giant monster that emerged from a movie screen that was playing the movie it was in.